 Meet our Council members

-Second Row (L to R): Ms Julie Phillips, Conjoint Professor Geoff Lilliss, Deputy Chancellor Ms Dianne Allen (until 26 June 2020), Chancellor Mr P.E.
+Second Row (L to R): Ms Julie Phillips, Conjoint Professor Geoff Lilliss, Ms Dianne Allen (Deputy Chancellor until 26 June 2020, current University Secretary), Chancellor Mr P.E.
 (Paul) Jeans, Vice-Chancellor Professor Alex Zelinsky AO, Mr Bob Kennedy AM

-Third Row (L to R): Mr John Bowers, Assoc Prof Brendan Boyle, Dr Roslyn Larkin, Mr Doug Dean AM
+Third Row (L to R): Mr John Bowers, Assoc Prof Brendan Boyle, Dr Roslyn Larkin (term ended 31 August 2020), Mr Doug Dean AM

 BE(UNSW), FRSN, FIEAust, FAICD